zoidbergZA/trtl-apps/README.md

 Set your service master password in the environment variables: `firebase functions:config:set serviceadmin.password="YOUR ADMIN PASSWORD"`
 Pick a strong password and keep it safely backed up.

-In the firestore database, create a new document located at `admin/config` and add a field named `wallet_password` with the admin password value.

 In the project's GCP console, click `Security -> Identity-Aware Proxy`.
 In the context menu select `Edit OAuth client`.
 Copy the `Client ID` field for use in the next step.

 Set the following values in the environment variables: